Juliako/azure-docs/articles/media-services/latest/frequently-asked-questions.md

 ### What features are not yet available in Azure Media Services v3?

 For details, see [feature gaps with respect to v2 APIs](migrate-from-v2-to-v3.md#feature-gaps-with-respect-to-v2-apis).

+### What is the process of moving a Media Services account from one subscription to another

+You need to move the entire resource group that contains the Media Services account to the new subscription.
+You must move all attached resources.
+Azure Storage accounts, Azure CDN profiles, etc. You need to stop all the Streaming Endpoints and live streaming resources.
+Your users will not be able to access your content for the duration of the resource group move.
+Do not start the Streaming Endpoint until the move has completed.

+As with any resources in Azure, resource group moves can take some time.
+This is very difficult to calculate with any sort of accuracy.

+A Media Services account and a Azure Storage account may become “disconnected” following the resource group move.
+If this happens, the first step in troubleshooting should be rotating the Storage Account keys.
+If rotating the Storage Account keys does not resolve the “disconnected” status of the Media Services account, file a support request with the Media Services support team.

+> [!TIP]
+> It is best practice to create backups of all data in your account before migrating to a different subscription.

 ## Live streaming